Mapped: which UK regions win the most premium bond prizes? – Which? News

 Jill Waters, NS&I retail director, said: ‘I’m delighted that Agent Million has had the chance to visit a new county this month, as it’s a reminder that any person who has Premium Bonds can win any prize in any draw.’

-There are still £1.4m in unclaimed prizes remaining.
+There are still 1.4 million unclaimed prizes remaining, collectively worth over £56 million.
 To streamline the process, the NS&I has made it possible to have winnings deposited directly to your bank account, which you can do here.